Newcomer’s Guide | Regular Activities | The Foundation Series | Special Programs

 Shamatha is not a specifically “Buddhist” meditation, and one does not need to be a Buddhist to practice it.
 Studies have shown it can help to alleviate stress and promote health and well-being.
 It is also considered a fundamental practice for those interested in the spiritual path.

 Newcomers are always welcome.
-Instruction is provided in each session, followed by a half-hour meditation and a question and answer period.
+Instruction is provided in each session, followed by a half-hour meditation.
 There is no need to bring anything, although it is good if you wear comfortable clothing.
 Chairs are available for those not comfortable sitting on the floor.

-If you enjoy the meditation and wish to learn more, consider attending the Foundation Series (the first retreat is on Shamatha meditation) or one of our other courses on meditation.
+If you enjoy the meditation and wish to learn more, consider attending the Foundation Series (the second retreat is on Shamatha meditation) or one of our other courses on meditation.

 Tuesday Evening Public Talks